Learning to Fly: Let's simulate evolution in Rust (pt 2)

 }

-// (i.e. this test is *indeterministic*)
+// (i.e. it is *indeterministic*)

 #[test]